pabloordonez/programming-course/00.prerequisites/readme.md

 <br>

 ## Reviewing the tools
-Now that we have everything in place, we should be able to create an empty project and start playing with them.
+Now that we have everything in place, we should be able to create an empty project and start playing with it.
 We'll make a quick test utilizing all the tools together, and test if all the installation steps were successful.

 1. Open a browser explorer, or a terminal depending on what you feel more comfortable.